 13. Ring-tailed lemurs are the most familiar and well-studied of all the lemurs.
 They have a vivid black-and-white striped tail and powerful scent glands.
 Tamarind trees, which produce fruit and leaves at alternating times of the year, are a keystone food resource and can account for up to 50 percent of their diet.

-15. Malagasy conservationists and NGOs like WWF have been instrumental in many lemur conservation efforts such as the establishment of protected areas around Madagascar.
+15. Malagasy conservationists and NGOs like World Wildlife Fund (WWF) have been instrumental in many lemur conservation efforts such as the establishment of protected areas around Madagascar.
 Eco-tourism is an area of interest for conservationists, as tourists provide the government and local communities with incentives to protect lemurs.
 Marvel at rare lemur species in this biodiversity hotspot on Nat Hab’s Madagascar Wildlife Adventure.